COVID-19 Updates: View our COVID-19 Protocol Information and our Fall 2022 Course Plan

 Entering her seventh year at CCA, Dent offers 13 years of higher education experience at both the undergraduate and graduate level.
 With CCA, Dent currently serves as the Department Chair for Business and previously served three years as a full-time faculty member in the department.
 This year, she's teaching Introduction to Business, Business Communications, and Organizational Behavior.
 Prior to joining CCA, Dent led the Master of Business Administration and Master of Accountancy programs at Rider University in Lawrenceville, N.J., where she also taught undergraduate business courses.
 Her professional strengths include teaching, academic program development, strategic planning, professional student development, and curriculum development at both the undergraduate and graduate level.
 Her educational background includes a B.S. in Economics from Radford University in Virginia and an MBA from Webster University in Fort Stewart, Georgia.

-Affiliated with the college since August 2006, Dillon became a full-time instructor two years later.
-He’s regularly taught Microbiology, General Biology I and Medical Terminology, and has also previously fronted several classes in Anatomy and Physiology.
-Dillon is in charge of the college’s Biotechnology area.
-He serves as co-chair of the Health and Wellness Committee and is an advisor with the Colorado Space Grant Consortium.
-Prior to joining CCA, he did research at the University of Colorado’s Anschutz Medical Campus, working on the early stages of a breast-cancer drug, and at Northwestern University in Chicago, working in Endocrinology.
-Dillon earned a master’s degree from Loyola (Chicago) University in Biology and a bachelor’s in Pre-Medicine from the University of Notre Dame in South Bend, Ind.
+Teaching with the college since August, 2006, Dillon became a full-time faculty member two years later.
+He is a lead faculty for Microbiology, and has taught numerous other biology courses within the department.
+Dillon is also a lead faculty member of the college’s Engineering area and the Colorado Space Grant Consortium affiliation.
+Prior to joining CCA he did research at the University of Colorado’s Anschutz Medical Campus, working on the early stages of a breast-cancer therapy, and at Northwestern University in Chicago, working in reproductive endocrinology.
+Dillon earned a master’s degree from Loyola University Chicago in Biology and a bachelor’s in Pre-Medicine from the University of Notre Dame in South Bend, Ind.